 Editorial Guidelines: We are a free online resource for anyone interested in learning more about car insurance.
 Our goal is to be an objective, third-party resource for everything car insurance related.
 We update our site regularly, and all content is reviewed by car insurance experts.

 While Shakespeare warned that one should “neither a borrower nor a lender be” in Hamlet, most of us will find ourselves either borrowing a car from someone else or lending our own cars to others at points in our lives.

 So much for listening to good advice, eh?

 Car insurance should be at the top of your considerations when doing either – borrowing or lending.
 But while making sure a car is covered by an insurance policy is paramount, it’s not the only thing you should worry about.
 Here’s a quick rundown of things you’ll need to know before you borrow a car:

 - Is the car you are borrowing fully insured?
-What company wrote the policy, and what sorts of coverage and policy limits are in place?
+What company wrote the policy, and what sorts of coverage and auto insurance premium limits are in place?

 - Who owns the car you are borrowing?
 Does it belong to a friend or a family member?

 - Do you have permission from the owner – whomever is listed on the title of the car – to use it?

 - Have you agreed to and set terms involved in borrowing the car?
 This includes specifics such as: How long will you keep the car?
 What will you be using it for?
 How many miles will you be driving?

 - Are you familiar with the operation of the car you’re borrowing?
 For example, if you normally drive an automatic and borrow a car with a manual transmission, can you operate it without difficulty?
 It’s important to keep things like the size of the car in mind as well.
 If the car is significantly larger or different than your primary car or beyond what you’ve had experience with before, give yourself time to become acquainted and familiar with the automobile.